- Arrhythmias can happen at any age and having one doesn’t necessarily mean you have a heart problem.

 There are different types of supraventricular tachycardia (SVT) and most are caused by one or more extra electrical pathways in your heart, between the atria and the ventricles.
 This allows electrical impulses to ‘short-circuit’ and re-enter your atria instead of going to your ventricles.
 This means that the impulses end up travelling around your heart in a circle.

-SVT can make your heart beat very quickly, possibly 250 beats per minute or more.
-Attacks of SVT may only last for a few seconds but can last for several hours or, rarely, days.
+SVT can make your heart beat very quickly, between 140 and 250 beats per minute.
+Attacks often come and go spontaneously - SVT may only last for a few seconds but can last for several hours or, rarely, days.

-In ventricular tachycardia, the electrical impulses fire too quickly from your ventricles, causing blood to be pumped out faster than usual.
+If you have ventricular tachycardia, your heart can beat faster, and it can sometimes develop into ventricular fibrillation (see below).
+The electrical impulses fire too quickly from your ventricles, causing blood to be pumped out faster than usual.
 Your ventricles may not have enough time to fill up properly with blood and this can sometimes cause your heart to stop pumping blood around your body (cardiac arrest).

 - fainting or collapsing